ItsKayraa/HT/README.md

-# HT
+# HT (Hattlin)
-HT is a basic compiler language which doesn't really have many librarys within it.
+HT (Hattlin) is a basic compiler language which doesn't really have many librarys within it.
 It's open source and open for development.
 It has i686 and x86_64 support.
 NASM Assembler.
 It's made for only Linux Support.

 ## 📂 Requirements